jamii/jamii.github.com/_posts/2017-11-22-staged-interpreters-in-rust.md

 }
 ```

-Now we can just glue together bits of code to make these closures.
+Now we can just glue together bits of code to make these closures:

 ``` rust
 fn stage(env: &HashMap<Name, StagedVariable>, expr: &Expr) -> Staged {